stifskere/DjsBotTemplateTS/README.md

     cd DjsBotTemplateTS
 ```

-create a .Env file in the root by using
+create a .Env file somewhere in the project, it can be inside src, in the root, however you want.

 ```bash
     echo "" > ".Env"